Understanding port threads, adapter fittings, and line sizes.

-The designation AN stands for Army/Navy and calls out mil/spec (military specifications) for dimensional standards of hydraulic lines, hose-end connectors and port adapter fittings.
-AN specifications are a popular standard met by all companies that manufacture AN style performance fuel hose and accessories.
-For many there has been much confusion about the subject of AN lines, NPT and ORB ports, and how all of this works together.
-Here are the answers for those wanting to know.
+The designation “AN” stands for Army/Navy and calls out military specifications (mil/spec) for dimensional standards of hydraulic lines, hose-end connectors, and port adapter fittings.
+AN specifications are a popular standard met by all companies that manufacture AN-style performance fuel hose and accessories.
+For many, there has been a lot of confusion about the subject of AN lines, NPT and ORB ports, and how all of this works together.

-The flare angle used to seal AN connections is required to be SAE, 37 degree, as apposed to the 45 degree flare commonly found on household plumbing adapters.
+The flare angle used to seal AN connections is required to be SAE 37-degree, as opposed to the 45-degree flare commonly found on household plumbing adapters.
 This angle can be found on the male point of the port adapter fitting and on the female inside the hose-end nut.
-AN port threads are not NPT or “pipe thread” but instead utilize straight threads (like any normal fastener) and SAE O-Ring Boss (ORB) technology for sealing.
-AN lines, ORB ports and the appropriate port adapter fittings are measured in inch/fractional sizes.
+AN port threads are not NPT or “pipe thread.”
+Instead, they use straight threads (like any normal fastener) and an SAE O-Ring Boss (ORB) for sealing.
+AN lines, ORB ports, and the appropriate port adapter fittings are measured in inch/fractional sizes.

 Here are some of the common army/navy (AN) line and thread specifications: